Drug and Alcohol Rehab in Surrey

 Alcohol and drug addiction has risen sharply in Surrey, meaning that local addiction services have gradually become overstretched.

-This means that those in need of treatment for drug and alcohol addiction now face a long wait until they can get help.
+This means that those in need of treatment for drug and alcohol addiction now face a long wait until they can get help at a drug and alcohol rehab in Surrey.

 Rehab Recovery can help those in need of drug and alcohol addiction treatment [1] via residential rehab in Surrey without any waiting period.

-A few of the addictions [2] treated at alcohol or drug rehab in Surrey include:
+A few of the addictions [2] treated at alcohol rehab or drug rehab in Surrey include:

 - Alcohol addiction and binge drinking [3]